ghostnoodles/rps-game/README.md

 IF loops? to compare player and CPU answer e.g. player selction (rock) = rock && CPU section (scissors) = player wins account for ties

+game()
+prompt() to get player input
+needed gobal varabiles for score
+FOR loop? to keep track of score? console log() to display winning or lossing console log() to display currents hands